 Do we learn from our errors?

 You will undoubtedly repeat your mistakes if you don’t learn from them.
-But one method to convince both you and your partner that it won’t happen again is to admit your error and accept responsibility.
-To prevent making the same mistakes again, pause to consider what went wrong and where it happened.
-More importantly, keep in mind that making amends does not mean just saying you’re sorry and move on.
+But one way to convince you and your partner that it won’t happen again is to admit your error and accept responsibility.
+To prevent repeating the same mistakes, consider what went wrong and where it happened.
+More importantly, remember that making amends does not mean just saying sorry and moving on.
 You must be prepared to make changes and demonstrate to them that the mistakes you made in the past won’t happen again.

 Weekly Relationship Check-in Questions